Kong/terraform-provider-konnect/docs/resources/mesh_metric.md

 - `address` (String) Address on which an application listens.
 - `name` (String) Name of the application to scrape
 - `path` (String) Path on which an application expose HTTP endpoint with metrics.
+Default: "/metrics/prometheus"
 - `port` (Number) Port on which an application expose HTTP endpoint with metrics.
 Not Null